TilenTinta/Aquarium_Air_Pump_Controller/README.md

 ## Mounting

-To mount controler on air pump you need to first remove silicon housing from the pump.
+To mount controller on air pump you first need to remove silicon housing from the pump.
 Desolder both wires and bleed resistor from the motor contacts and clean them.
 Then solder the wires from USB cable to PCB.
 Correctly oriented pcb can be then soldered directly on motor contacts.

 ![Pump control full](https://github.com/TilenTinta/Aquarium_Air_Pump_Controller/blob/main/Images/Mount-step_4.jpg)